paulmalherbe/Tartan/doc/BWL.rst

 + **Expunge Games** - Which games, if any, must be expunged i.e. cleared.
 The games must be comma separated e.g. 1,2
 + **Retain Percentage** - What percentage of the shots of the games, not expunged, must be retained when split into groups.
 + **Number of Drawn Games** - The number of games which are randomly drawn.
 Enter 99 for a Round Robin.
-+ **Strict S v S** - Whether the competition is strictly strength versus strength i.e. teams could play each other again before the last game.
++ **Teams Can Repeat** - *Yes* means teams can play against the same team again. *Last Only* means teams can only play against the same team again in the Final Game. *Never* means teams will never play against the same team again.
-+ **Different Drawn Games Scoring** - Whether or not drawn games have a different scoring format from strength versus strength games.
++ **Different Drawn Games Scoring** - *None* means that all games have the same scoring format. *Drawn* means that drawn games have their own scoring format. *Round* means that all rounds could have their own scoring format. *Group* means that all rounds and all groups in that round could have there own scoring format.
 + **Points Format** - The formats for Drawn and Strength V Strength games.
     + **Skins** - Whether or not to have skins.
     + **Number of Ends per Skin** - If skins were selected then enter the number of games per skin.